 Beautiful days like these are a great time to explore Old Québec or visit gardens now in full bloom.
+There’s also Québec Exquis, a food festival with special prices at the city’s finest restaurants.
 At night there’s a collection of walkthrough theatre and performance art pieces called Où tu vas quand tu dors en marchant…? (“Where Do You Go When You Sleepwalk”).
 Ride on the bike paths or get out on the mountain bike trails that open this month.
 There are fabulous hiking trails too, and if you want to try rafting, the roaring rivers make for an exciting ride.
 The tulips generally come out near the end of May.

 Average temperatures (high / low): 22oC (72oF) / 11 oC (52oF)

 This is the month of the summer solstice, and days are light till past nine.
 The high season hasn’t started yet, though local kids start their summer holidays three weeks in.
 Bug season is in high gear, so be sure to pack mosquito repellent if you venture into the woods.